Query Processing on Tensor Computation Runtimes: Tensor Query Processor ( )

 \subsection{Query Compilation}

-\system's compilation phase is composed of four main layers, as shown in \cref{fig:systemFigure}.
-(1)~The Parsing Layer converts an input SQL statement into an internal \emph{Intermediate Representation} (IR) \emph{graph} depicting the query's physical plan (Section~\ref{sec:parsing}).
-The physical plan is generated within \system by an external \emph{frontend} database system. \system currently supports only Apache Spark as the frontend, and we plan to add support for Calcite~\cite{calcite}\footnote{Note that we currently only support Apache Spark for relational frontends, not in general. \system, in fact, supports all the ML frontends available in {\sc Hummingbird~\cite{hummingbird-github}}.}.
-Since \system translates physical plans into IRs graphs, the architecture decouples the physical plan specification from the other layers, therefore allowing to plug different front-ends (\textbf{DC4}).
-(2)~The Canonicalization and Optimization Layer does IR-to-IR transformations (Section~\ref{sec:optimization}).
-(3)~The Planning Layer translates the IR graph generated in the previous layer into an \emph{operator plan}, where each operator in the IR is mapped into a tensor program implementation (Section~\ref{sec:planning}).
-(4)~The Execution Layer generates an \emph{executor} from the operator plan (Section~\ref{sec:executionl}).
-The executor is the program that will be run on the target TCR and hardware.
+\system's compilation phase is composed of four main layers, as shown in \cref{fig:systemFigure}: (1)~The Parsing Layer (\cref{sec:parsing}) converts an input SQL statement into an internal \emph{intermediate representation (IR)} graph depicting the query's physical plan, which is generated by an external \emph{frontend} database system.
+The architecture decouples the physical plan specification from the other layers, therefore allowing to plug different frontends.
+(2)~The Canonicalization and Optimization Layer (\cref{sec:optimization}) performs IR-to-IR transformations.
+(3)~The Planning Layer (\cref{sec:planning}) translates the IR graph generated in the previous layer into an \emph{operator plan} in which each operator is mapped into a tensor program implementation.
+(4)~The Execution Layer (\cref{sec:executionl}), using the operator plan, generates an \emph{executor} which is the program that runs on the target TCR and hardware.
 Next, before describing each layer in more detail, we give a quick overview of \system's intermediate representation (IR).

 \systemFigure